 Global banks are not immune as JP Morgan, and HSBC were fined $2 million each because they did not report suspicious activity.

-Consider KYC the cost of doing business
+KYC cost of doing business

 While KYC does increase the cost of doing business in the financial sector, it’s more expensive not to comply.
 The most vital component is to find a balance of compliance while still meeting customer needs and expectations.